Safety and Security Tips

 Holding Large Amounts of Assets in Exodus

-Only you can decide the amount of assets you are comfortable keeping inside any desktop wallet
+Only you can decide the amount of funds you are comfortable keeping inside any desktop wallet

 From a security perspective, wallets can be sorted into two categories: hardware/cold wallets, and hot wallets.
 Hot wallets are constantly connected to the internet and are considered less secure because they're more vulnerable to attack by hackers, but usually, have more features than hardware wallets.
 Hardware wallets like the Trezor, Ledger Nano S and KeepKey are disconnected from the internet.